 Serious adverse effects of warfarin include bleeding and significant hemorrhage.
-A major hemorrhage (e.g., intracranial hemorrhage, gastrointestinal (GI) bleed, hematemesis, intraocular bleeding, hemarthrosis) can occur at virtually any site on the body.
-Patients should receive education about the easy bleeding or bruising that is a common adverse effect.
+A significant hemorrhage (e.g., intracranial hemorrhage, gastrointestinal (GI) bleed, hematemesis, intraocular bleeding, hemarthrosis) can occur at virtually any site on the body.
+Patients should receive education about easy bleeding or bruising, which is a common adverse effect.
 A clinician should also counsel patients about the proper management of cuts, bruises, and nosebleeds.
 The risk of bleeding and hemorrhage is dependent on multiple variables, including the intensity of anticoagulation and patient susceptibility.
 Individuals should undergo an assessment for their risk, with appropriate adjustments to their treatment plan made accordingly.

 Other adverse effects include nausea, vomiting, abdominal pain, bloating, flatulence, and an altered sense of taste.